-Intradiskal electrothermal therapy (IDET): One of the newest and least invasive therapies for low back pain involves inserting a heating wire through a small incision in the back and into a disk.
+Intradiskal electrothermal therapy (IDET): One of the least invasive therapies for low back pain involves inserting a heating wire through a small incision in the back and into a disk.
 An electrical current is then passed through the wire to strengthen the collagen fibers that hold the disk together.
 The procedure is done on an outpatient basis, often under local anesthesia.
-The usefulness of IDET is debatable.
+The effectiveness of IDET is not clear.

 Spinal fusion: When the degenerated disk is painful, the surgeon may recommend removing it and fusing the disk to help with the pain.
 This fusion can be done through the abdomen, a procedure known as anterior lumbar interbody fusion, or through the back, called posterior fusion.
-Theoretically, fusion surgery should eliminate the source of pain; the procedure is successful in about 60 to 70 percent of cases.
 Fusion for low back pain or any spinal surgeries should only be done as a last resort, and the patient should be fully informed of risks.

 The National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) supports research to better understand and treat back pain.